BxPanda/BookClass/README.md

 # BookClass
 C++ Class of Book
+The assignment was performed by the freshman of Ivan Franko University,Lviv.
 Task :
 Develop a class Book (title, author, number of pages, year of publication, price) using algorithms, perform the following steps: read data about books from a text file into a container;